clearlinux/clear-linux-documentation/source/tutorials/docker.rst

 Pulling and running an image from Docker Hub
 ********************************************

-`Docker Hub`_ is a publically available container image repository which comes pre-configured with Docker.
+`Docker Hub`_ is a publicly available container image repository which comes pre-configured with Docker.
 In the example below we will pull and run an the official Docker image for nginx\*, an open source reverse proxy server.